nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Each of the four components,

 * defines its *API* in an `interface` with the same name as the Component.
-* exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.
+* exposes its functionality using a concrete `{Component Name} Manager` class (which implements the corresponding API `interface` mentioned in the previous point.

 **How the architecture components interact with each other**